-Description of Data: In 2019, the ratio of male and female graduates appears very competitive.
-Out of 97 graduates from the college, 51 are males and 39 are females.
-The ratio of male and female graduates; female graduates form a majority; the presence of female graduates is particularly remarkable (see Figure 1).
-In recent years, the number of female students is not only increasing but also securing graduation.
+Description of Data: In 2021, the ratio of male and female graduates appears very competitive.
+Out of 60 graduates from the college, 31 are males and 29 are females.
+Although male graduates form a majority, the presence of female graduates is particularly remarkable (see Figure 1).
+In recent years, the number of female students is not only increasing but also securing

 Inferences: The choice of the subject of male and female students also seems to play a role in the number of graduates.
-A high percentage of female graduates have shown the propensity of choosing a course in bachelor's in business study.
-Not only this, the number of female graduates has also proved the majority in BA while remaining in competitive terms in all other Bachelor's and Master's Degree courses (see Figure 2).
+A high percentage of female graduates have shown the propensity of choosing a course in Humanities and Social Sciences.
+Not only this, but the number of female graduates has also proved the majority in BA while remaining in competitive terms in all other

+Bachelor's and Master's Degree courses (see Figure 2).
 Another factor for a high number of successes of female graduates is the favorable ambiance for female students at the college.

 Figure 3 also shows that the Master's Degree graduates from an insignificant part of total graduates.